 In November of 2015, we celebrated the 40th anniversary of landmark legislation that removed barriers for children with learning disabilities to attend the same public schools as those who didn’t require unique educational accommodations.
 Let us better understand the social impact of the Individuals with Disabilities Education Act, otherwise known as IDEA.
 Visit our infographic on the 40 years of impact.

-The original law, P. 94-142, known as the Education for All Handicapped Children Act, explained that of the 8 million children in the U.S. with disabilities, more than half of them did not receive an appropriate education.
+The original law, P. 94-142, known as the Education for All Handicapped Children Act, explained that of the eight million children in the U.S. with disabilities, more than half of them did not receive an appropriate education.
 The students who were allowed to attend public school were often placed into special classrooms that separated them from the rest of the student body and failed to support their specific learning needs.

 It’s unfathomable to think that this was the norm in the public education sector just 40 years ago.
 However, the sweeping changes that have happened since then are indicative of the power of public policy to benefit those who may be unable to adequately speak for themselves.

 May 17, 1954: The U.S. Supreme Court decided in the Brown v.
 Board of Education of Topeka case that it was unconstitutional for educational institutions to segregate children by race.
-This landmark legal ruling would have far-reaching implications for special education arena.
+This landmark legal ruling would have far-reaching implications for the special education arena.

 April 9, 1965: The Elementary and Secondary Education Act (ESEA) was signed into law by Lyndon B. Johnson as part of the “War on Poverty.”
-ESEA not only called for equal access to education for all students, but also federal funding for both primary and secondary education for students disadvantaged by poverty.
+ESEA not only called for equal access to education for all students but also federal funding for both primary and secondary education for students disadvantaged by poverty.

 October 8, 1971: In the Pennsylvania Association for Retarded Children (PARC) v.
 Commonwealth of Pennsylvania ruling, the U.S. District Court for the Eastern District of Pennsylvania sided in favor of students with intellectual and learning disabilities in state-run institutions.
 PARC v.
 Penn called for students with disabilities to be placed in publicly funded school settings that met their individual educational needs, based on a proper and thorough evaluation.

 December 17, 1971: In the Mills v.
-Board of Education of the District of Columbia case, the U.S. District Court for the District of Columbia students classified as “exceptional” – including those with mental and learning disabilities and behavioral issues.
+Board of Education of the District of Columbia case, the U.S. District Court for the District of Columbia students classified as “exceptional”—including those with mental and learning disabilities and behavioral issues.
 This ruling made it unlawful for the D.C.
 Board of Education to deny these individuals access to publicly funded educational opportunities.

 Congressional Investigation of 1972: In the wave of the PARC and Mills ruling, [AR1] Congress set out to uncover how many children with special education needs were being underserved.
-The Bureau of Education for the Handicapped found that there were 8 million children requiring special education services.
+The Bureau of Education for the Handicapped found that there were eight million children requiring special education services.
 Of this total, 3.9 million students adequately had their educational needs met, 2.5 million were receiving a substandard education and 1.75 million weren’t in school.

 November 29, 1975: President Gerald Ford signed the Education for All Handicapped Children Act, otherwise known as Public Law 94-142.
 This law required all states that accepted money from the federal government were required to provide equal access to education for children with disabilities, in addition to providing them with one free meal per day.
 States had the responsibility to ensure compliance under the law within all of their public school systems.